 Keep going north and you’ll run into Randalls Island which is mostly parkland and also hosts music festivals and sports events.

 Go a little further on the East River and you’ll run into Rikers Island and LaGuardia Airport.
-How about ending the day seeing planes fly by your catamaran as they take off and land on the runway?
+How about ending the day seeing planes fly by your catamaran charter as they take off and land on the runway?

 There’s something mystical about the breeze in your face and your boat swaying gently as the Sun sets behind the Hudson river.
 You’ll find most people quiet down and gaze at it like staring at bonfires when you camped as a child.
 Turn all motors off, crack open a bottle of rosé and enjoy that silence that’s hard to find in the city.

 4) Night skyline